Bill could let Georgia adoption agencies bar LGBTQ foster parents

 Around 12,600 children were in Georgia’s foster care system as of December 2019, according to Tom Rawlings, director of the Georgia Division of Family and Children Services.
 The state agency helped adopt out roughly 1,400 children last year, he said.

 Speeding up and simplifying adoptions in Georgia is a top priority for Gov. Brian Kemp in the 2020 legislative session.
-Last month, Kemp urged passage of bills lowering the minimum foster-parent age from 25 to 21 and tripling the state’s adoption tax credit to $6,000.
+In January, Kemp urged passage of bills lowering the minimum foster-parent age from 25 to 21 and tripling the state’s adoption tax credit to $6,000.

 The federal government has a religious-freedom law on the books, but Georgia has not adopted a state version.